Latest update: 2026-04-01

 About the casino

-NetBet has offered online casino gaming to UK players since 2001 and is operated by NetBet Enterprises Ltd. The site is licensed and regulated by the UK Gambling Commission, so its games, payment handling, and customer protections are expected to meet UK standards.
-NetBet’s lobby features 1,000+ games across slots, table titles, and live dealer options, delivered through a mobile-optimised website rather than a separate downloadable app.
+NetBet has provided online casino gaming to UK players since 2001 and is operated by NetBet Enterprises Ltd. The brand is licensed and regulated by the UK Gambling Commission, so its game fairness, payments handling, and player protections are expected to follow UK standards.
+In the lobby, you’ll find 1,000+ games spanning slots, table titles, and live dealer options, and the site is designed to run smoothly on mobile browsers without requiring a separate downloadable app.

 Payment methods

-NetBet supports a range of payment methods commonly used by UK casino customers.
-Processing times depend on the method and on whether your account has completed verification checks.
-As with other UK-licensed casinos, all cashier activity must be in your own name to satisfy anti-money laundering (AML) requirements.
-Credit cards aren’t accepted in the UK, so expect to use debit cards, e-wallets, vouchers, or bank transfer-style options instead.
-If you want to compare options across multiple casinos, our withdrawal methods directory provides a method-by-method overview.
+NetBet supports a selection of banking options that UK casino players tend to use day to day.
+Exact processing times depend on the method you choose, the time you submit the request, and whether your account has passed any verification checks.
+As with other UK-licensed casinos, deposits and withdrawals must be made using payment methods in your own name to meet anti-money laundering (AML) expectations.
+Credit cards are not accepted in the UK, so you’ll be using debit cards, e-wallets, vouchers, or bank transfer-style options instead.
+If you’re comparing cashier options across operators, our withdrawal methods directory offers a method-by-method breakdown.

-If payout speed matters most, e-wallets are often quicker than card withdrawals (once your account is verified).
-Our guide to using e-wallets to bet online in the UK covers the differences, and our fast casino payouts guide explains typical timelines and what can slow a cashout.
-For a simple explainer on why cards can take longer than e-wallets, see UK casino withdrawals: instant e-wallets, slow cards.
+If payout speed is your main concern, e-wallet withdrawals are often quicker than card withdrawals once your account is verified and your payment method has been confirmed.
+Our guide to using e-wallets to bet online in the UK explains the practical differences, and our fast casino payouts guide covers typical timelines and what commonly slows a cashout.
+For a straightforward explainer on why card withdrawals can take longer, see UK casino withdrawals: instant e-wallets, slow cards.

 How to deposit